-Sidel recently opened a new hub in Octeville, France, dedicated to studying PET recycling.
+Sidel recently opened a new hub in Octeville, France, dedicated to studying polyethylene terephthalate (PET) recycling.

 Sidel says the small-scale PET recycling pilot line will help it develop its understanding of PET recycling with the aim of giving comprehensive support to the market as it switches to greater use of recycled PET (r-PET).